GMAT Score Calculator

 How is the GMAT Score Calculated?

 Scoring an 80 percentile in the GMAT is nothing short of a dream come true for any aspirant.
 But what exactly does an 80 percentile mean?
-Understanding the working of a GMAT score calculator would further explain the GMAT scoring system.
-Of the four scores available to you after the test, namely, Verbal, Quantitative, Total, and Analytical Writing Assessment, three (Total, Verbal and Quant) add up to a score between 200 and 800.
+Understanding the manner in which the scores are calculated would further explain the GMAT scoring system.
+Of the four scores available to you after the test, namely, Verbal, Quantitative, Total, and Analytical Writing Assessment, three (Total, Verbal and Quantitative) add up to a score between 200 and 800.
 The Analytical Writing Assessment is rated between 0-6, because it is a writing task and not a multiple-choice, correct-incorrect kind of task.

 GMAT Score Calculator Simplified

-Many aspirants get confused that if the marks received in the Verbal and Quant sections are scored between 0-60 points then how do they translate to larger numbers like 450 or 680.
+Many aspirants get confused that if the marks received in the Verbal and Quantitative sections are scored between 0-60 points then how do they translate to larger numbers like 450 or 680.
 The answer for that is, because each correct answer holds a corresponding weightage which adds up to the final score.
-Each correct answer in the Verbal section (out of 41) and in the Quant section (out of 37) holds a particular value which implies a larger number.
-An interesting GMAT score calculator by a forum in the gmatclub at http://gmatclub.com/forum/gmat-scores-83890.html, will help in better understanding of the score.
+Each correct answer in the Verbal section (out of 41) and in the Quantitative section (out of 37) holds a particular value which implies a larger number.
+An interesting calculator by a forum in the gmatclub (http://gmatclub.com/forum/gmat-scores-83890.html ) will help in better understanding of the score.

 Verbal and Quantitative Scores